magland/figpack-overview-presentation/index.md

 font-size: large
 ```

-**Purpose**: Introduce Figpack and attract early adopters and developers.

-* Motivation — Why Figpack? - Limitations of existing tools
+* Why Figpack?
-* How Figpack Works - From code to self-contained HTML apps
+* How Figpack Works
-* Building a Figure - Create, view, and share visualizations
+* Building a Figure
-* Examples and Layouts - Combine multiple views into dashboards
+* Examples and Layouts
-* Domain Extensions - e.g. spike sorting with figpack_spike_sorting
+* Domain Extensions
-* Performance at Scale - Efficient handling of large, multi-channel data
+* Examples in the Wild
-* Figure Lifecycle - Uploading, sharing, and managing hosted figures
+* Figure Lifecycle
-* Extending Figpack - Creating your own custom views
+* Extending Figpack

 ---